pascaldekloe/colfer/README.md

 with 32 bits for the nanosecond fraction.
 Again, a zero value must not be serialized.

 The data for text and binaries is prefixed with a varint size declaration.
+Text is encoded as UTF-8.